 North Carolina is already a leader in the implementation of new models of care with Community Care North Carolina (CCNC), in which Health Choice beneficiaries are linked to a primary care provider.
 Continued monitoring of CCNC patient enrollment, satisfaction, and health outcomes statistics will be one means of quantifying the extent of progress made within the NC Health Choice program.
 Each year, the NC Institute of Medicine also publishes a Child Health Report Card which tracks health insurance coverage, health services utilization, and health status indicators that are relevant to the Health Choice Program.
-Health Choice will put corresponding measures in place for outcomes monitoring as DMA continues to manage and administer the Program.
+Health Choice will put corresponding measures in place for outcomes monitoring as DHB continues to manage and administer the Program.

-- 9.3.5.
+9.3.5.
 HEDIS Measurement Set relevant to children and adolescents younger than 19.

+NC Health Choice will use nine (9) HEDIS style measures adopted by CMS (See 9.3.7).

-9.3.6.
+- 9.3.6.
 Other child appropriate measurement set.
 List or describe the set used. - 9.3.7.
+If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as:

+9.3.7.1. \boxtimes Immunizations

-If not utilizing the entire HEDIS Measurement Set, specify which measures will be collected, such as: - 9.3.7.1.
-Immunizations - 9.3.7.2.
-Well childcare - 9.3.7.3.
-Adolescent well visits - 9.3.7.4.
-Satisfaction with care - 9.3.7.5.
-Mental health - 9.3.7.6.
-Dental care - 9.3.7.7.
-Other, list: - HEDIS Immunization for Adolescents - HEDIS Children and Adolescents' Access to a Primary Care Provider - 9.3.8.
+9.3.7.2.
+Well childcare

+9.3.7.3.
+Adolescent well visits

+9.3.7.4.
+Satisfaction with care

+9.3.7.5. $\overline{\boxtimes}$ Mental health

+9.3.7.6.
+Dental care

+9.3.7.7.
+Other, list:

+- HEDIS Immunization for Adolescents - HEDIS Children and Adolescents' Access to a Primary Care Provider - 9.3.8.
 Performance measures for special targeted populations. - 9.4.
 The State assures it will collect all data, maintain records and furnish reports to the Secretary at the times and in the standardized format that the Secretary requires.
-(Section 2107(b)(1)) (42CFR 457.720) - Guidance:The State should include an assurance of compliance with the annual reporting requirements, including an assessment of reducing the number of low-income uninsured children.
+(Section 2107(b)(1)) (42CFR 457.720)

+Guidance: The State should include an assurance of compliance with the annual reporting requirements, including an assessment of reducing the number of low-income uninsured children.
 The State should also discuss any annual activities to be undertaken that relate to assessment and evaluation of the program.

-9.5. \square The State assures it will comply with the annual assessment and evaluation required under Section 10.
+9.5.
+The State assures it will comply with the annual assessment and evaluation required under Section 10.
 Briefly describe the State's plan for these annual assessments and reports.
 (Section 2107(b)(2)) (42CFR 457.750)